Programme for people with hyperhidrosis

 -and to help develop the potentials of people with hyperhidrosis.

-Follow us on our bilingual Facebook page Hiperhidroza Evropa – Hyperhidrosis Europe.
+Follow us on our Facebook page Hiperhidroza Evropa – Hyperhidrosis Europe.

 • About hyperhidrosis